Colorado Symphony: History

 Andrew Litton became the orchestra's artistic advisor in September 2012, with an initial contract through the 2014–2015 season.
-In August 2013, the orchestra elevated Litton to Music Director, with immediate effect.
+In August 2013, the orchestra elevated Litton to music director, with immediate effect.
 In September 2015, the orchestra announced that Litton is to stand down from the music directorship after the 2015–2016 season, and to become its artistic advisor and principal guest conductor through the 2017–2018 season.
 With Litton conducting, the orchestra made its first recording for its own self-produced label, of Beethoven's Symphony No 9.

 In July 2016, Brett Mitchell first guest-conducted the orchestra.
 Based on this appearance, in September 2016, the orchestra named Mitchell its next music director, effective with the 2017–2018 season, with an initial contract of 4 years.
-He has the title of music director-designate for the 2016–2017 season.
+He held the title of music director-designate for the 2016–2017 season.
+Mitchell concluded his tenure with the orchestra in 2021.

-CEO and Board Chairman Jerome "Jerry" Kern retired on September 9, 2021 after two decades with the symphony.

-Peter Oundjian was appointed Principal Conductor on February 15, 2022.
+In February 2022, the orchestra announced the appointment of Oundjian as its principal conductor.
+Oundjian had previously served as the orchestra's principal guest conductor from 2003 to 2006.
+In September 2024, the orchestra announced the promotion of Oundjian to the post of its music director, effective with the 2025-2026 season, with an initial contract of four years.